CERP Glossary | Commission for Continuing Education Provider Recognition

 The following terms are defined as they are used by the Commission for Continuing Education Provider Recognition in relation to continuing dental education.

-ACTIVITY: An individual educational experience such as a lecture, clinic or home-study package.
-(See COURSE, LIVE COURSES/ACTIVITIES, ELECTRONICALLY MEDIATED LEARNING, SELF-INSTRUCTIONAL COURSES/ACTIVITIES)
+ACTIVITY: An individual educational experience such as a lecture, clinic or home-study course.
+(See BLENDED LEARNING ACTIVITY, COURSE, LIVE COURSES/ACTIVITIES, SELF-INSTRUCTIONAL COURSES/ACTIVITIES)

-ADMINISTRATIVE AUTHORITY: (previously noted as administrator or program planner): The person responsible for the coordination, organization and dissemination of planned CDE offerings.
+ADMINISTRATIVE AUTHORITY (previously noted as administrator or program planner): The person responsible for the coordination, organization and dissemination of planned CE offerings.
 Typically, it is an employee of the provider; the provider is responsible for the overall quality.

 ADVISORY COMMITTEE: An objective entity that provides peer review and direction for the program and the provider.
-A majority of the advisory committee must be dentists who are independent from other responsibilities for the provider.
 The advisory committee should include objective representatives of the intended audience, including the members of the dental team for which the courses are offered.

 BEST PRACTICES: Those strategies, methods, activities or approaches which have been shown through research and evaluation to effectively promote continuous quality improvement of continuing dental education in accordance with the ADA CERP Recognition Standards and Procedures.

-COMMERCIAL SUPPORT: Financial support, products and other resources contributed to support or offset expenses or needs associated with a provider’s continuing dental education activity.
+COMMERCIAL SUPPORT: Financial or in-kind support, such as products and other resources from or on behalf of a commercial interest, contributed to support or offset expenses for a provider’s continuing dental education activity.

-COMMERCIAL SUPPORTER: Entities which contribute unrestricted financial support, products, and other resources to support or offset expenses and/or needs associated with a provider’s continuing dental education activity.
+COMMERCIAL SUPPORTER: Commercial interests which contribute unrestricted financial support, products, and other resources to support or offset expenses for a provider’s continuing dental education activity.

 CONTINUING DENTAL EDUCATION: Continuing education consists of educational activities which serve to maintain, develop, or increase the knowledge, skills, and professional performance and relationships that a dentist uses to provide services for patients, the public, or the profession.
 The objective is to enhance and update the knowledge base of dentists, strengthen critical thinking skills and support an evidence-based, ethical practice of dentistry.
 The content of continuing dental education is that body of knowledge and skills generally recognized and accepted by the profession as within the basic medical and dental sciences, the discipline of clinical dentistry, and the provision of oral healthcare to the public.